 Obituaries are published 7 days a week in the Metro (B) section of the Atlanta Journal Constitution.

 Deadline is 5 pm each day for the following day’s publication (Holiday deadline 2 pm).

 To place an obituary, please email email@example.com with the obituary and/or photo that you would like published.
 Also, please include the following information: your name, address and phone number as well as the name and phone number of the funeral home, crematory or donation society that handled the arrangements for verification purposes.
 Emails received after deadline will be answered the next day.

-Pricing: Atlanta Journal Constitution obituaries are $14.00 per line if published on a weekday or a Saturday (Monday through Friday and Saturday) and $16.00 per line if published on a Sunday.
-(Note: there are 55-60 characters per line).
-Photo charge is not separate but is added as part of the lineage, and photos take up 14 lines.
-Once the obituary is received, an Atlanta Journal Constitution representative will email you back a proof of the ad with the cost and the information for you to call in before deadline to make payment.
+Pricing: Atlanta Journal-Constitution obituaries are $17.00 per line, Sunday through Saturday.
+(Note: there are 40-45 characters per line).
+Photographs are not charged separately — They are considered part of the lineage, and photos take up about 14 lines.
+Once the obituary is received, an Atlanta Journal-Constitution representative will email you back a proof of the ad with the cost and the information for you to call in prior to the cut off time to make payment.